 Photometric specifications for advance warning triangles of Type 1 and 2

 5.3.4.1.
-When measured as described in paragraph 3. the CIL values of the entire red retro-reflective area in new condition shall be at least as indicated in Table 14.
+When measured as described in paragraph 5.3.4.1.1. and Annex 4, the RI values of the entire red retro-reflective area in new condition shall be at least as indicated in Table 14.

+5.3.4.1.1.
+For this measurement it is assumed that the direction of illumination β1 = β2 = Θ for the advance warning triangle in its position of use is parallel to the base plane and vertical to the lower side of the triangle, which in turn is parallel to the said base plane

 5.3.4.2.
 Retro-reflective devices and fluorescent retro-reflecting material.